 - Pedestrian accidents

-Who Is Liable for an Amazon Truck Crash?
+Who Is Liable for an Amazon Truck Crash in San Antonio?

 Texas is a fault-based state, meaning that those responsible for causing a commercial vehicle accident are liable to pay for the damages.
 It is best to speak with an experienced attorney if you’re not sure whether you should sue the company or the driver.
 While suing the driver may seem like the obvious choice, the driver may not have enough personal funds to cover the cost of your injuries.